kuruae/inception/readme.md

 # Inception

-A Docker-based infrastructure project featuring NGINX, WordPress, and MariaDB containers.
+A Docker-based infrastructure project featuring NGINX, WordPress, MariaDB, and Redis containers.

 ## About

 This project was completed on a VPS instead of the typical local VM setup.
 The infrastructure includes:
-- NGINX web server
+- NGINX web server with SSL/TLS
-- WordPress CMS
+- WordPress CMS with php-fpm
 - MariaDB database
+- Redis object caching

 ## VPS Setup Guide

-If you want to do this project on a VPS like I did, check out this comprehensive guide: https://github.com/erdelp/inception-tuto
+If you want to do this project on a VPS like I did, check out this guide: https://github.com/erdelp/inception-tuto

 ## SSH Configuration